 Climb Level-off Procedure.

-[NAT Doc 007, ¶9.1.13] To prevent unwanted TCAS/ACAS warnings or alerts, when first approaching any cleared flight level in NAT RVSM airspace, pilots should ensure that the vertical closure speed is not excessive.
+To prevent unwanted TCAS/ACAS warnings or alerts, when first approaching any cleared flight level in NAT RVSM airspace, pilots should ensure that the vertical closure speed is not excessive.
 It is considered that, with about 1500 ft to go to a cleared flight level, vertical speed should be reduced to a maximum of 1500 ft per minute and ideally, to between 1000 ft per minute and 500 ft per minute.
-Additionally, it is important to ensure that the aeroplane neither undershoots nor overshoots the cleared level by more than 150 ft, manually overriding if necessary.
+Additionally, it is important to ensure that the aeroplane neither undershoots nor overshoots the cleared level by more than 150 ft.

 This seems to be necessary more in Europe than in the United States.
 Perhaps the skies are more crowded or there is an abundance of older TCAS software.
 Whatever the reason, reducing climb rates near level off appears to be necessary.